mph-/lcapy/doc/tutorial.rst

 to two resistors in series.
 The node named 0 denotes the ground which the other voltages are referenced to.

+The general form for a net is:

+    component-name positive-node negative-node value

+If `value` is not specified then it is assigned a symbolic name specified by `component-name`.

+The component type is specified by the first letter(s) of `component-name`.
+For example,

+- V DC voltage source

+- Vdc DC voltage source

+- Vac AC voltage source

+- I DC current source (current flows from `positive-node` to `negative-node`)

+- Idc DC current source

+- Iac AC current source

+- R resistor

+- G conductor

+- C capacitor

+- L inductor

+- E voltage-controlled voltage source (VCVS)

+- TF ideal transformer

-The node voltages are stored in a directory indexed by the node name.
+The node voltages are stored in a directory (`V`) indexed by the node name.
 For example,

    >>> cct.V[1]
    10.0
    ────